awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MariaDB.md

    If you chose to use an automatically generated password, the **View credential details** button appears on the **Databases** page\.

    To view the master user name and password for the DB instance, choose **View credential details**\.
-![\[Master user credentials after automatic password generation.\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/easy-create-credentials.png)

    To connect to the DB instance as the master user, use the user name and password that appear\.
 **Important**